2menna2/Employment_Match/README.md

 Skill Extraction Project
-A Python project to extract technical and soft skills from job descriptions and standardize them against the ESCO taxonomy (v1.2.0) using the Google Gemini API and sentence transformers.
+A Python project to extract technical and soft skills from job descriptions and CVs (text or PDF), standardizing them against the ESCO taxonomy (v1.2.0) using the Google Gemini API and sentence transformers.
 Overview
-This project processes job descriptions to identify required skills, producing both raw skills (as listed in the description) and standardized skills (mapped to the ESCO taxonomy).
+This project processes job descriptions and CVs to identify required or listed skills, producing both raw skills (as listed in the input) and standardized skills (mapped to the ESCO taxonomy).
 It leverages the Google Gemini API (gemini-1.5-flash) for skill summarization and sentence-transformers/all-MiniLM-L6-v2 for embedding-based skill matching, with fuzzy matching as a fallback.
 The ESCO v1.2.0 skills taxonomy is sourced from skills_en.csv (converted to data/esco_skills.json), containing approximately 13,939 skills.
 Embeddings are precomputed using generate_embeddings.py and saved to data/esco_embeddings.npy for efficiency.
+CVs in PDF format are supported using PyPDF2.
 The project is hosted at https://github.com/MahmoudSalama7/Employment_Match.
 Features

-Extracts technical and soft skills from job descriptions.
+Extracts technical and soft skills from job descriptions and CVs (text or PDF).
 Standardizes skills against the ESCO v1.2.0 taxonomy using cosine similarity and fuzzy matching.
 Supports batch processing for efficient handling of large ESCO datasets (~13,939 skills).
 Precomputes and reuses ESCO skill embeddings for faster execution.
-Configurable similarity threshold and batch size for performance optimization.
+Configurable similarity and fuzzy matching thresholds for performance optimization.
-Comprehensive logging to troubleshoot skill matching issues.
+Comprehensive logging with top-3 matches for troubleshooting skill standardization.
 Converts ESCO CSV data (skills_en.csv) to JSON format for compatibility.
+Extracts text from PDF CVs using PyPDF2.

 Prerequisites